 The immune system controls inflammation in our bodies.
 Research has found that the immune system can control the response to repairing the skin after a pimple.

-Overall, the research only weakly links these three genes with acne scarring.
-However, the findings promote the idea that genetics is one explanation for why some people are more prone to acne scarring than others.
+These findings promote the idea that genetics is one explanation for why some people are more prone to acne scarring than others.
 Scientists need to perform more research to confirm these findings, as well as to identify other potentially associated genes.

 - Layton, A. M., Henderson, C. A. & Cunliffe, W. J. A clinical evaluation of acne scarring and its incidence.
 Clin Exp Dermatol 19, 303 - 308 (1994). https://www.ncbi.nlm.nih.gov/pubmed/7955470